my Why

 my Who

-I am most happy to work with academics, artists, authors, and activists from any discipline, domain, or tradition.
-All I ask is that they be seekers, practitioners, and doers.
-Given my own passions, I am especially drawn to creators and curators who express beauty through an Indic lens, Indophiles who explore authentic Indian knowledge and experience, multidisciplinary thinkers who address grand challenges, and entrepreneurs who wish to give back most of their wealth to society.
+I am most happy to work with embodied seekers of any discipline, domain, or tradition.
+I am especially drawn to creators, curators and storytellers who seek to express themselves through an Indic lens, and entrepreneurs who wish to build platforms or dedicate much of their wealth in service of society.

 my How